Hen0678/Battleships/README.md

 ## Credits

 ### Code
-* Knowledge Mavens - How to Code Battleship in Python
+* Knowledge Mavens - How to Code Battleship in Python.
-* Deployment section of README - Code Institute ULTIMATE Battleships README
+* Deployment section of README - Code Institute ULTIMATE Battleships README.